 Semana Santa (Holy Week) is a seriously big event in Spain.
 The processions of the hooded penitents in Sevilla and other Spanish cities are spectacular celebrations of faith.

-Each procession is organised by a different “cofradia” or brotherhood.
+In a normal year, each procession is organised by a different “cofradia” or brotherhood.
 They start from various churches around La Vila Joiosa (as Villajoyosa is known in the local Valenciano language) and finish at the Iglesia de Nuestra Señora de la Asunción in the Plaza de la Iglesia in the heart of the old town.

 The cofradía members wear long robes and many also wear the pointed hoods, known as capirotes, a symbol of repentance.